kubecost/docs/troubleshooting/bug-bounty-program.md

 # Bug Bounty Program
-Kubecost no longer offers its own bounty program and instead invite you to participate in the [IBM Vulnerability  Disclosure Program](https://www.ibm.com/support/pages/ibm-security-vulnerability-management)
+Kubecost no longer offers its own bounty program and instead invites you to participate in the [IBM Vulnerability  Disclosure Program](https://www.ibm.com/support/pages/ibm-security-vulnerability-management)